patrickschlaepfer/unraid/README.md

 copy files and directorys and list items copied from my usb drive to my movies directory on my array.

+Or you use `rsync`

+    rsync -avh --no-perms --no-group --no-owner --progress /mnt/mybook/this_backup/roon/roon/ /mnt/redhat/Music/

 ## Enable NFS

 https://unraid.net/blog/deploying-an-unraid-nfs-server